oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

 SassDoc
 -------

-We are currently building our style guides using a tool called `Sassdoc <http://sassdoc.com/>`_ which compiles the documentation based on special comments written inline in our stylesheets.
+We are currently building our style guides using a tool called `SassDoc <http://sassdoc.com/>`_ which compiles the documentation based on special comments written inline in our stylesheets.
 For example, the triple-slash commented lines in the following Sass: